Inverted Nipple Correction

 8. Is this painful?

-You would not feel any pain during the surgery because a local anaesthetic would be used.
+You would not feel any pain during the surgery because a local anesthetic would be used.
 Any pain felt after surgery can be managed with an oral analgesic.
 Should you ever notice that the pain intensity is increasing, it is important that you report this immediately to your surgeon.
 Normally, any pain should subside over the next few days after surgery, and not worsen.

 9. Do I need to be admitted for this procedure?